wcarc-on/wcarc-site/constitution/wcarc-bylaws.md

 Officers and disclosed at the next general meeting.
 Expenditures exceeding $100 shall require approval by a majority of the members at a general meeting.
-Expenditures exceeding $400 shall require 2 weeks notice prior to discussion at a general meting following which a majority vote will be held at the next general meeting.
+Expenditures exceeding $400 shall require 2 weeks notice prior to discussion at a general meeting following which a majority vote will be held at the next general meeting.
 11. Communication with Members: In addition to the use of e-mail for communications within the Club, the Club shall maintain a web site to facilitate